sypets/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 :ref:`typoscript-syntax-start`.
 Other than that, TSconfig and TypoScript Templating don't have much more in common - they consist of entirely different properties.

-A full reference of properties as well as an introduction to explain details configuration usage, API and load orders can be found in the :ref:`t3tsconfig:start`.
+A full reference of properties as well as an introduction can be found in the :ref:`t3tsconfig:start`.
 While Developers should have an eye on this document, it is mostly used as a reference for Integrators who make life as easy as possible for backend users.